Why Go To Bangladesh?

 Situated on the southeast coast of Bangladesh is Cox’s Bazar.
 Long known for being the world's longest stretch of golden sand beach, it is now also home to the world's largest refugee population.
 The Bangladesh government has plans to take advantage of the beachfront and develop more tourism here, so now would be the time to go and see this beautiful coast line.

 An important consideration if visiting Bangladesh is to also understand where to go.
 Some areas of the country are deemed safer than others and there have been governmental warnings issued.
 Currently, the U.S. State Department has a Level 2 advisory which means to exercise increased caution.
 Always check for current warnings before making any decisions and traveling with qualified tour operators is suggested.

 With respect to the weather, unless you love rain and potential cyclones, avoid the monsoon season which can begin toward the end of May and it hangs on for dear life until through October.
 Early November is typically not as rainy, and things will likely begin to normalize by mid- November.
 From there the weather becomes ideal through the very beginning of March.

 The best time to visit the mangroves in the Sundarbans could be during the summer months as the wildlife are seeking shade and are more easily viewed.
 The downside to that is the scorching heat.

-> Click on the first image in the gallery for more destination information.
+Click on image to get more destination information.